Reviews You Can Rely On

 Credit: Ian Nicholson

-Approximately half of these models stuff into one of their pockets, and others can be rolled and stuffed into their hoods.
+Approximately half of these models stuff into one of their own pockets, and others can be rolled and stuffed into their hoods.
 Our rating for packed size considers the compressed size and the ease of using the integrated stuff pocket.
 Some compress relatively small but require wrestling to get them stowed; others fit comfortably into their stuff pocket.

 Durability

-The exterior material (also known as the face fabric) of nearly all rain jackets is either nylon or polyester.
-While we like to talk a lot about other aspects of rain shell jacket construction, this external material plays a huge role in the overall durability.
-For the most part, the lighter the face fabric is, the easier it tears, or the faster it is to abrade.
-Most of the jackets tested use 30-50 denier face fabric, with the 50D shells being notably more robust than the 20-30D.
-All but theColumbia Watertight II feature ripstop material.
-A ripstop weave doubles up on the thread at intervals, providing a grid of strong fibers to stop tears from growing once a rip has occurred.
+Nearly all rain jackets' exterior material (also known as the face fabric) is either nylon or polyester.
+Though we like to talk about other aspects of rainshell jacket construction, this external material plays a huge role in overall durability.
+For the most part, the lighter the face fabric is, the easier it tears or the faster it is to abrade.
+Most of the jackets we tested use 30-50 Denier face fabric, with the 50D shells being notably more robust than the 20-30D.
+All but the Columbia Watertight II feature ripstop material.
+A ripstop weave doubles up on the thread at intervals, providing a grid of strong fibers to stop tears from growing once a tear has occurred.
 This is a significant advantage and why many outdoor products utilize it.

 Conclusion